mas299/Getting-and-Cleaning-Data-Project-Files/CodeBook.md

 ## Data Transformations

-The following steps were taken to transform the basic data into a tidy, summarized data set ("summary.csv").
+The following steps were taken to transform the basic data into a tidy, summarized data set ("summary.txt").

 ### Step 1 - read in and name each of the data sets that will be manipulated